Excelam/Excelam/README.md

 A nuget package has been published: https://www.nuget.org/packages/Excelam/0.0.1

-Next stages will be to manage others types: date, time, fraction, percentage, scientific and currencies (Euro, Dollar and others).
+Next stages will be to manage more types: fraction, percentage, scientific and more currencies.

 # 2. Create or open an Excel file